AndersDeath/diary2/000-current.md

 # 11 May - Samstag  - Berlin - 597 Tag der Einwanderung - Hot Sunny

 We finally visited two central libraried in under den linded area.
 Those places are so cool from architecture perspective and in general.
-My dream comes true
+My dream comes true.